-1. A physical examination by the family physician is required of all new students, prior to registration.

-2. For the protection of themselves and others against communicable diseases, all new medical students receive their chest x-rays and tuberculin skin tests during their orientation.
+- 1. A physical examination by the family physician is required of all new students, prior to registration. - 2.
+For the protection of themselves and others against communicable diseases, all new medical students receive their chest x-rays and tuberculin skin tests during their orientation.
 All new students are required to have a vaccination against smallpox within three years, tetanus toxoid immunization within three years, and current polio immunization.
-Immunizations for typhoid and diphtheria are highly recommended, but not required.

-3. The University operates the Student Health Service and Infirmary for students with mild illnesses.
+Immunizations for typhoid and diphtheria are highly recommended, but not required. - 3.
+The University operates the Student Health Service and Infirmary for students with mild illnesses.
 For major illnesses, students are admitted to Vanderbilt University Hospital.
 At hours when the Student Health Service is closed, students may receive medical care at the Emergency Service of the Vanderbilt University Hospital.
 A student identification card must be presented.

-Special medications, X-ray examinations, special laboratory tests, fees to private physicians, and hospital room and board charges which are not covered by the insurance will be paid for by the student.

-- 4. Student Insurance Plan.
-All full-time students will be automatically covered with hospital insurance at the time of their registration.
-No additional premium is required.
+Certain prescription medications and services by a private physician which are not covered by the insurance will be paid for by the student.
+Students should consult the health insurance brochure for the limits and exclusions of insurance coverage. - 4.
+Student Insurance Plan.
+All full-time students will automatically be covered with hospital insurance at the time of their registration.
+The annual premium will be \$32.50, which is in addition to tuition.
 Coverage extends from the time of registration until September 1 of the following year, whether a student remains in school or is away from the University.
-This plan is designed to provide certain hospital, surgical, and in-hospital medical care benefits.
-Married students who wish to provide hospital insurance for their families, or students who are classified as part-time who wish this insurance coverage, must apply and pay an additional premium.
-All inquiries as to details should be directed to Smith, Reed, Thompson & Ellis Co., 1322 Nashville Trust Building, Nashville, Tennessee 37203. - 5.
-The Health Service has the policy of maintaining complete health records on all students.
-If a student is admitted to a hospital, seen in Emergency Room or seen by a private physician, he should request that his physician forward a summary of his illness and treatment to the Health Service.
+This plan is designed to provide liberal hospital, surgical, and in-hospital medical care benefits.
+Married students who wish to provide hospital insurance for their families, or students who are classified as part-time who wish this insurance coverage must apply and pay an additional premium.
+All inquiries as to details should be directed to Smith, Reed, Thompson & Ellis Co., 1322 Nashville Trust Building, Nashville, Tennessee 37203.

+5. The Health Service has the policy of maintaining complete health records on all students.
+If a student is admitted to a hospital, seen in an emergency room, or seen by a private physician, he should request that his physician forward a summary of his illness and treatment to the Health

+Service.